FAQs on statutory holidays

 Are domestic helpers entitled to statutory holidays if they have been working for less than 3 months?

-Can I ask a domestic helper to work on a statutory holiday?
+Can I ask a domestic helper to work on statutory holidays?

 Yes you can, but if a domestic helper works on a statutory holiday you must give an alternative day off within 60 days.
-You must also give 48 hours notice.
+You must also give a minimum of 48 hours notice to your domestic helper.

 However, we recommend giving as much notice as possible.
 Because it’s a holiday, many domestic helpers will have special activities and outings planned.